basho/rfc/open/query-buffers.md

 ### Changes to external API

+#### Changes to SQL syntax

 1. Any SELECT query with a LIMIT or ORDER BY clause will have a query buffer automatically set up and associated with it.
 It becomes an **initial query**.

-2. Unless the initial query has a newly proposed **ONLY keyword**, its query buffer becomes available for follow-up queries (see below).
+2. If initial query has a newly proposed **ONLY keyword**, its query buffer will be unique, always created anew, and will be dropped after serving the initial query.
+There can be no follow-up queries (see below) to queries containing ONLY.

-3. A follow-up query with an ONLY keyword will cause the associated query buffer to be dropped.

-4. Clients will be able to set an **expiry timeout** for query buffers, in a new optional field in the `tsqueryreq` message.

-5. Another optional field, `buffer_id`, will be introduced in `tsqueryresp` and `tsqueryreq`, which will be used to return the unique ID of a newly created query buffer, as well as supply it in follow-up queries.

 ### Initial and follow-up queries